 Hiring Model Comparison

-Freelance VAs are cheapest per hour but you manage everything.
+Freelance VAs are cheapest per hour but you manage everything and re-hire constantly.
 Dedicated retainers give continuity but waste unused hours and bottleneck on one skill set.
-TaskBullet's Flexible Hour Model combines dedicated continuity with specialist routing, 90-day rollover, and management oversight — eliminating the structural problems of both models.
+TaskBullet's Flexible Hour Model combines dedicated continuity with specialist routing, 90-day rollover, and management oversight.

 | Feature | Freelance VA | Dedicated Retainer | TaskBullet |